-7. Allow the engine to run for approximately 5 seconds.
-Then, squeeze and release throttle trigger to allow engine to return to idle speed
+- Pull the starter rope sharply with your right hand until the engine starts. - Allow the engine to run for approximately 30 seconds.
+Then, squeeze and release the throttle trigger to allow engine to return to idle speed.

-STARTING A WARM ENGINE:
+STARTING A WARM ENGINE

-- Move ON/STOP switch to the ON posi- - Push the choke knob in completely (to the OFF position). - Slowly press primer bulb 6 times. - Squeeze and hold throttle trigger.
-With thumb press fast idle lock down; then release throttle trigger. - Sharply pull the starter rope with your right hand until the engine starts. - Squeeze and release throttle trigger to allow engine to return to idle speed.
+- Move ON/STOP switch to the ON position. - Slowly press primer bulb 6 times. - To set the fast idle, pull the choke/fast idle lever out to the full extent (to the full choke position); then push the lever back in to the HALF CHOKE position. - Pull the starter rope sharply with your right hand until the engine starts. - Squeeze and release throttle trigger to allow engine to return to idle speed.

-DIFFICULT STARTING (or starting a
+DIFFICULT STARTING (or starting a flooded engine)

-flooded engine):